Anyone who’s driven through west Texas via Amarillo, likely knows of the infamous Cadillac Ranch.

 Over the years, people from all over the world have stopped to gawk and contribute to this curious art installation, tearing away bits and painting others.
 These days, their iconic Cadillac-ness is gone, but the fun remains with hoards of people stopping daily to leave their mark on the graffiti-wheeled landscape.

 If you’re traveling along I-40, west of Amarillo, you must stop between exits 60 and 62,

 but keep in mind these simple tips before you barrel out of your car to join in the fun.

 2) Don’t leave your camera in the car.
 Really, don’t.
 The colors are amazing and how often do you get to pose with a Cadillac sticking out of the ground?
 Another thing you don’t leave in the car?
 Your dogs.
-Cadillac Ranch is pet-friendly.
+Cadillac Ranch is absolutely pet-friendly.